-Spread out over four craic-filled days (starting on March 14 in 2020), The Fiddler’s throws an almighty street party in honour of St Paddy every year.
+Enjoy several craic-filled days of events in honour of St Paddy including The Fiddler's annual almighty street party taking place on March 18 this year.
 There’ll be Irish music and dancing, traditional food, plenty of Guinness and more shenanigans than you can shake a shillelagh at.
 Try saying that after a few pints of the black stuff.

-It takes its name from Swansea’s twin town in Ireland and, inside, you can expect good live music and a warm, friendly atmosphere.
+Whether you're popping in for a few rounds, a cosy meal or going all out joining in the St Paddy's celebrations, you can expect good live music and a warm, friendly atmosphere.
 Oh, and, of course, plenty of Guinness!